Improved Language Identification Through Cross-Lingual Self-Supervised Learning: Cross-lingual pre-training

 \section{Cross-lingual pre-training}

-For multilingual pre-training, we collected large quantities of unlabeled speech from $L$ languages and combined them into a single multilingual dataset to train cross-lingual speech representations (XLSR;~\cite{conneau2020unsupervised}).
+\atj{For multilingual pre-training, we collected large quantities of unlabeled speech from various languages and combined them into a single multilingual dataset to train cross-lingual speech representations (XLSR;~\cite{conneau2020unsupervised})}.
 The audio data used here is sampled from public social media videos, involving unconstrained, natural speech that is filled with background music and noise, with various speaking styles, disfluencies, accents, and un-cued speaker and language switching.
-This presents an interesting and challenging application of self-supervised learning that directly complements other recent work on self-supervised learning which focused on datasets based on audio-books, which is clean and focused on a single domain~\cite{schneider2019wav2vec,baevski2020wav2vec,zhang2020pushing} with a few exceptions~\cite{hsu2021robust}.
+This presents an interesting and challenging application of self-supervised learning that directly complements other recent work on self-supervised learning which focused on datasets based on audio-books, which is clean and focused on a single domain~\cite{schneider2019wav2vec,baevski2020wav2vec,zhang2020pushing} with a few exceptions~\cite{hsu2021robust}. \atj{Compared to~\cite{conneau2020unsupervised}, we do not upsample or downsample certain languages during training because we assume no access to the language ID in the unlabeled video dataset.}

-In our setting, the amount of data varies for each language and we therefore follow the procedure of~\cite{conneau2020unsupervised}.
-For each batch, we sample our data from a multinomial distribution $p=(p_1,..,p_L)$ where $p_l \sim (\frac{n_l}{N})^{\alpha}$, $n_l$ is the total number of hours of language $l$, $N = \sum_{l=1}^{L}{n_l}$ and $\alpha$ is the smoothing hyper-parameter to control the balance between high-resource and low-resource languages.

 Figure~\ref{fig:logmel_wav2vec}(b) illustrates how each block interacts with the other to solve the contrastive task.
-The model needs to find which sample is a true quantized latent $q_t$ from a set of $K+1$ candidates $\tilde{q} \in Q_t$.
+The model needs to find which sample is a true quantized latent $q_t$ from a set of $K+1$ candidates $\tilde{q} \in Q$.
 The false quantized latent $\tilde{q} \setminus q_t$ are uniformly sampled from any masked time-step.
-We define this contrastive loss as: where $sim(i,j)$ is cosine-similarity between context representations and quantized latent speech representations.
+We define this contrastive loss as: where $sim(c_t,q_t)$ is cosine-similarity between context representations and quantized latent speech representations.

 We add a diversity loss to encourage the equal usage of $V$ codebook entries on each $G$ codebook (Sec.\ref{sec:quantization}).
 The diversity loss is designed to maximize the entropy of the averaged softmax probability over the codebook entries for each codebook group $\bar{p}_{g}$.
-We define the loss as: where $\bar{p}_{b,t,g,v}$ is the softmax probability without gumbel noise on group $g$, codebook entry $v$, sample $b$, and time-step $t$.

-Our final loss is defined as: where $\lambda$ is a hyperparameter to control the diversity loss.
+We define the loss as: and $\bar{p}_{b,t,g,v}$ is the softmax probability without gumbel noise on group $g$, codebook entry $v$, sample $b$, and time-step $t$.
+Our final loss is defined as $\mathcal{L} = \mathcal{L}_{m} + \lambda \mathcal{L}_{d}$ where $\lambda$ is a hyperparameter to control the diversity loss.